hannahdesmond/mastery-curriculum/README.md

 Your aim is to get through all the chapters, but the most important thing for your learning is to only move on from a chapter once you've completed the quiz.

 **Note: the mastery learning quizzes can take a long time to complete.
 Also, the later quizzes tend to take more time than the earlier quizzes.
-It's really important to get started on Monday of week 2 of the precourse and put in lots of time over the next 2 weeks.**
+It's really important to get started on Monday of Week 2 of the PreCourse and put in lots of time over the next 2 weeks.**

 Ready?
 [Go to the Instructions](./INSTRUCTIONS.md)!